WestJet Airlines strike to continue until deal reached with mechanics, union says

 "Their only purpose was to disrupt as many Canadian travelers as possible," he said.

-Canada's second-largest carrier said late on Saturday that it has canceled a total of 407 flights affecting over 49,000 passengers.

-WestJet President Diederik Pen told reporters on Saturday the carrier was expecting to fly around 70,000 passengers a day during the long weekend.
-Pen said the airline can maintain minimal service with 30-50 aircraft, operating around 150 flights a day.
+Pen told reporters on Saturday the carrier was expecting to fly around 70,000 passengers a day during the long July 1 weekend.
+He said the airline can maintain minimal service with 30-50 aircraft, operating around 150 flights a day.

-The strike has frustrated travelers during Canada's long July 1 weekend with passengers taking to social media to complain about cancelled family holidays or being stranded.
+The strike has frustrated travelers during Canada's long weekend with passengers taking to social media to complain about canceled family holidays or being stranded.

 Canadian Labour Minister Seamus O'Regan has urged WestJet and the union to resolve their differences and reach an agreement.